 The game was not only technically advanced, it also enchanted the players as it gave a realistic feeling of speed and handling.
 It set many milestones and firsts in the history of racing games and many games followed in its footsteps.
 Modern day titles still follow Pole Position‘s basic recipe when it comes to the general game design.

-Gaming in arcade halls might be an adventurous pastime, but sometimes, you just don’t want to leave the house and still play some games.
+Gaming in arcade halls might be an adventurous pastime, but sometimes, you just don’t want to leave the house.
 Geoff Crammond released the first version of a home-racing-simulator in 1984: REVS is an unofficial simulation of the British Formula 3 season.

 REVS’ use of an analogue joystick set itself apart from the home arcade racers.
 Driving aids help you ease into the game, and if you try Geoff Crammond’s later F1GP series you can immediately recognize its heritage having played REVS.